imapex/chive_demo/README.md

 1. First use git clone the [chive_demo](https://github.com/imapex/chive_demo) repository on the device you are planning to install.
 2. Type "cd chive_demo"
-3. Type "chmod +x ./deploy.sh"
-    We need to allow the script to be executable.
-4. Run the "deploy.sh" script.
+3. Run the "deploy.sh" script.

 You will be prompted to enter the following:
 1. APIC IP Address (FQDN is an option if DNS is available)